5004-SEA-Fa24-Geeng/lab-activities-derekmarion/Module06/README.md

 System.out.println(A.compareTo(a));
 ```

 Now try running the code.
 The example is in the [solutions/StringComparableExamples.java](solutions/StringComparableExamples.java) file, or you can write your own and copy/paste it.

 ### 👉🏽  Discussion

 What were some surprises?
 Why do you think 'a' is greater than 'A'?
+I learned that some comparison evaluations result in less than -1 or greater than 1, such as when comparing two strings.
+It was also surprising that
+lowercase a was great than uppercase A. Looking at the unicode table, lowercase a actually has a higher value, so this makes sense.

 > [!WARNING]
 > A common mistake in code is using comparable assuming the results are -1, 0, 1.
 As you can see from the example, less than 0, 0, greater than 0 is the correct answer.
 > That is because java leaves it up to the implementation.
 In the case of strings, they convert it to the int value of the characters and subtract them, which
 > can be negative, zero, or positive.

 ### Practicing on a Custom Class

 Now, let's try implementing the `Comparable` interface on a custom class.
 Assume you are building a class to represent an airline flight.
 The class has the following attributes:

 * `String airline` (United, Delta, etc.)
 * `int flightNumber` (123, 456, etc.)
 * `String airlineCode` (UA, DL, etc.)

 The final flight ID is a combination of the airline code and the flight number.
 For example, United flight 123 would have a flight ID of UA123.
 You want to sort by flight ID, as that groups by airlines then by numbers.

 ```java
 public class Flight implements Comparable<Flight> {